Dining at Disney’s Wilderness Lodge is always a treat. The resort offers several different restaurants worth the trip over for a meal.

 Or you might visit Disney’s Wilderness Lodge during the daytime to tour the beautiful grounds and see the waterfall.
 It is gorgeous.

-As you can see already, there are probably a lot of things that you don’t know about the resort.
-So let’s take a further look at all the different Wilderness Lodge dining and restaurant options.
+As you can see already, there are probably many things that you don’t know about the resort.
+So let’s take a further look at all the different restaurants at Disney’s Wilderness Lodge.

-That way if you do decide to go over for a visit without dining reservations, you’ll know which places to easily pick up a meal.
+That way, if you do decide to go over for a visit without dining reservations, you’ll know which places to pick up a meal quickly.
 In fact, only two of our five dining options require reservations.

 Wilderness Lodge Restaurants

-Here’s a list of the restaurants available at Disney’s Wilderness Lodge to give you a brief overview.
+Here’s a list of the restaurants at Disney’s Wilderness Lodge:

 Roaring Fork (Counter Service)

-Roaring Fork is usually open all day from about 6 a.m. until 12 a.m.
+Roaring Fork is usually open all day from 6:00 a.m. until 12:00 a.m.
 This location serves breakfast, lunch, and dinner.
+It’s located down the main hall toward the back of the lobby.

 Here is a close-up of the lunch and dinner menu.
 You can see they have several different sandwiches, burgers, salads, and flatbreads.